Chery Arrizo 5: Arrizo 5 Sport

 The Arrizo 5 Sport is the performance variant of the Arrizo 5.
 The engine is a 1.5L turbo with 144 hp and 210 Nm of torque, mated to a five-speed manual or a CVT.
 The Arrizo 5 Sport gets a body kit including a redesigned front bumper, side skirts, new 5 spoke alloys, red brake calipers, a spoiler on the rear deck, and red interior trim.
 Pricing for the Arrizo 5 Sport starts from 76,900 yuan to 97,900 yuan.

+Arrizo 5e/e

 Arrizo 5e

 The Chery Arrizo 5e is an electric car based on the Arrizo 5 sedan.
 It debuted in June 2017 with a range of 410 kilometers.

+Arrizo e

+In 2019 Chery launched the Arrizo e, the facelift version of Arrizo 5e.
+Compared to the Arrizo 5e, the Arrizo e has a maximum power upgrade of 30 kW to 120 kW and is equipped with a 54.3 kWh ternary lithium battery pack, which is 0.7 kWh more than the 53.6 kWh battery pack in the Arrizo 5e.
+Its NEDC range reaches 401 kilometers.

 Sinogold Junxing

 A rebadged variant called the Junxing (骏行) was produced under the Sinogold brand following the takeover of the Sinogold brand by Chery due to the previous slow sales and high debt of Sinogold.
 The model was registered for production in December 2021 with the code name SGA7000BEV3 used for the Sinogold variant.
-It was reported to be produced from February with a power output of 120kW.
+It was reported to be produced from February with a power output of 120 kW.